Guthix/Jagex-Store-5/docs/Disk Store.md

 # File Store

-The file store describes how the groups and files are stored on disk.
+The disk store describes how the groups and files are stored on disk.
 The structure of the files on disk looks as follows:

 ![Cache stored on disk](images/FileOverview.svg)

-A cache should always have at least 1 data file(.dat2), 1 settings file(.idx255) and 1 archive(.idxi) file.
-There can be multiple archive files in one cache.
+A JS5 cache should always have at least 1 data file(.dat2), 1 settings
+file(.idx255) and 1 archive(.idxi) file.
+There can be multiple
+archive files in one cache.
 Each archive file represents a type of data.
 Examples of data types are models, compiled scripts, configuration data, songs.
-The amount of archives in a cache depends on the game.
-Archive files should always be sequential and can go from .idx0 up to .idx254.
-It is thus not possible to have an .idx0 file and an .idx2 file without an .idx1 file.

-When looking at the size of the cache you might notice that the .idx files are really small.
-This is because all cache data is stored in the data file.
-The archive and settings files just contain references to the data stored in the data file.
-Every .idx file including the settings file contains a list of pointers which points to locations in the data file.

 ## Index files

 Index files contain pointers to data in the data files.
-Both archive files and settings files are considered index files.
-Index files have the .idxi file extension where is the a number ranging from 0 up to 255.
-Index files have the following structure:
+We call these pointers indices.
+There are 2 types of index files: archive index files and settings index files.
+Archive index files have the file extension .idxi where i ranges from 0 to 254 inclusive.
+Archive index files have to be sequential.
+A cache containing only index file .idx0 and .idx2 without .idx1 is invalid.
+The settings index file always has the file extension .idx255 and there can only be one per cache.
+We also call the settings index file the master index file.

 ![Index File](images/IndexFile.svg)